HaoHuaqing/M2Motion/README.md

 # M2Motion
+version0.1
-Use M2 to capture motion and velocity
+This version make motion and velocity record in initiative movement came true.